Bira/octopus-carnival/_posts/2023-05-05-neverwinter-harper.md

 the Sons of Alagondar.
 The Sons are a group of rebels who opposes Dagult Neverember, and who fight for an independent Neverwinter.

-The PC gets included in nigh-time recon mission led by Cymril herself, and their group gets ambushed by a force of Neverember's mercs.
+The PC gets included in night-time recon mission led by Cymril herself, and their group gets ambushed by a force of Neverember's mercs.
 In panic, the PC hides, and then gets to witness as the rebels are massacred.
 The thing is, Cymril herself turned coat as soon as the fight started, and began killing her own underlings!
-In the end, the hidden PC is the only survivor on the rebel side:
+In the end, the hidden PC is the only survivor on the rebel
-Cymril gets taken out by one of her lieutenants, who in turn dies to the mercenaries.
+side: Cymril gets taken out by one of her lieutenants, who in turn dies to the mercenaries.
 They leave the rebels' bodies on the street as a warning.
 Our PC as the foresight to steal Cymril's Harper pin before absconding.